-The minimally invasive da Vinci robotic prostate surgery system uses cutting-edge technology to improve upon traditional open surgery techniques.
+The minimally invasive da Vinci robotic prostate cancer surgery Los Angels system uses cutting-edge technology to improve upon traditional open surgery techniques.
 The surgeon completely controls four interactive robotic arms from a computer console, which allows the surgeon to perform minimally invasive complex operations with precision and accuracy.

 Robotic Prostate Surgery Vs. Traditional Open Prostate Surgery

 Unlike traditional surgery, the da Vinci surgical system is minimally-invasive as it needs only small incisions in which to operate.
 The high-resolution 3D endoscope and high-intensity illuminators offers high definition images for superior visualization, which greatly improve the surgeon’s ability to target malignant or targeted tissue, leaving surrounding muscle, tissue, and organs untouched.

 Additional benefits of the minimally invasive da Vinci robotic-assisted surgery compared to traditional open surgery include:

 - Improved preservation of healthy tissue and nerves